-Pork chop vs Lamb and mutton - In-Depth Nutrition Comparison
+Pork chop vs. Lamb — In-Depth Nutrition Comparison

-- Pork chop has more Vitamin B1, Vitamin B6, Selenium, Vitamin B5, Vitamin B3, and Phosphorus, however Lamb and mutton is richer in Vitamin B12, Iron, and Zinc.
+- Pork chop has more Vitamin B1, Vitamin B6, Selenium, Vitamin B5, Vitamin B3, and Phosphorus, however, Lamb is richer in Vitamin B12, Iron, and Zinc.

-- Lamb and mutton's daily need coverage for Vitamin B12 is 79% more.
+- Lamb's daily need coverage for Vitamin B12 is 79% more.

-- Pork chop contains 5 times more Vitamin B1 than Lamb and mutton.
-Pork chop contains 0.49mg of Vitamin B1, while Lamb and mutton contains 0.1mg.
+- Pork chop contains 5 times more Vitamin B1 than Lamb.
+Pork chop contains 0.49mg of Vitamin B1, while Lamb contains 0.1mg.

 - Pork chop contains less Saturated Fat.